dodona-edu/judge-r/README.md

 The `testGGPlot` function can be used to test the equality of `GGPlot`s.
 Aside from the usual `description`, `generated` and `expected` arguments it has three optional arguments: `test_data`, `test_aes` and `test_geom`.
 All of them are true by default and are used to determine whether that particular layer should be tested or not.

+#### `testFunctionUsed`

+The `testFunctionUsed` function is a function you can use to test if a certain function is used in the student code.
+The function takes 1 parameter: the name of the function you want to make sure the student used.

 #### `testFunctionUsedInVar`

-The `testFunctionUsedInVar` function is testfunction to test if a certain function is used in the assignation of a certain variable in the student code.
-It can also detect indirect assignations (e.g. `a <- b <- mean(1)` will return correct if the testfunction `testFunctionUsedInVar("mean", "a")` is used).
-As you can see in the example the function takes 2 parameters (1.
-The name of the function you want to test for (string), 2.
-The name of the variable for which the function is used in it's assignment (string))
+The `testFunctionUsedInVar` function is a function you can use to test if a certain function is used in the assignation of a certain variable in the student code.
+It can also detect indirect assignations: `testFunctionUsedInVar("mean", "a")` will add a correct test to the feedback if the student code is `a <- b <- mean(1)`.
+As you can see in the example the function takes 2 parameters.
+The first parameter should be the name of the function you want to test for.
+The second parameter is the name of the variable where the given function should be used in its assignment.

-#### `testFunctionUsed`

-The `testFunctionUsed` function is a testfunction to test if a certain function is used in the student code. the function takes 1 parameters (1.
-The name of the function you want to test for (string)) (e.g. `testFunctionUsed("mean")`)